Lightning–Panthers rivalry

-The Lightning–Panthers rivalry, also known as the Battle of Florida or the Battle of the Sunshine State, is an American professional ice hockey rivalry between the Tampa Bay Lightning and the Florida Panthers.
-Both the Lightning and the Panthers compete in the National Hockey League (NHL)'s Atlantic Division (and both were temporarily placed in the Central Division for the 2020–21 season).
+The Lightning–Panthers rivalry, also known as the Battle of Florida or the Battle of the Sunshine State, is a National Hockey League (NHL) rivalry between the Tampa Bay Lightning and the Florida Panthers.
+Both the Lightning and the Panthers compete in the NHL's Atlantic Division (and both were temporarily placed in the Central Division for the 2020–21 season).
 In past seasons, the rivalry has been recognized in a trophy known as the Governor's Cup, also called the Sunshine Cup and later the Nextel Cup Challenge.

 Origins

 Both the Lightning and the Panthers were born out of the National Hockey League's expansion into the southeast in the early 1990s.
 Aside from a few abortive attempts to bring minor league hockey to Florida (the Tropical Hockey League of the 1930s, and Jacksonville Rockets and Barons of the 1960s/70s); these were the first professional hockey franchises in the Sunshine State.
 Tampa Bay began play in the 1992–93 season, with Florida joining the league a year later for the 1993–94 season.
 (Note: Though Tampa Bay joined the league a year before Florida, both teams entered the Eastern Conference in 1993.
 The Lightning spent their first season in the Norris Division of the Western Conference (then known as the "Clarence S. Campbell Conference").)

 The new Panthers team immediately drew ire from Lightning fans, who objected to the Miami-based franchise claiming the geographical designation of Florida.
 They also held scorn for Panthers owner Wayne Huizenga, who, as owner of the Florida Marlins baseball team, was regarded as sabotaging Tampa Bay's efforts to land an expansion team.
 To make matters worse, the "Florida Panthers" name had originally been used for a failed Tampa-based expansion bid, before Huizenga bought the rights and used it for his NHL team.

 Lightning founder and general manager Phil Esposito saw the Panthers as an opportunity to drive ticket sales.
 "It's going to be great for us bringing a team to Miami because now we're getting somebody our fans can really hate," he said.
 Esposito, along with Tampa Bay coach Terry Crisp, began to make disparaging remarks about the Panthers organization, referring to them as "pussycats."
 All of this upset Florida general manager Bobby Clarke, who in his playing days was a former teammate of Crisp's (and rival of Esposito's).
-Clarke retorted that Esposito shouldn't call anyone a "pussycat," considering "the way he used to play."
+Clarke retorted that Esposito should not call anyone a "pussycat," considering "the way he used to play."
 Shortly afterwards, Esposito jokingly gave Clarke a kiss on the cheek on a live television interview, incensing the Florida GM.
 Though Crisp later played the episode off as merely part of the entertainment aspect of the sport, Esposito would continue to refer to "the stinking Panthers" for years to come.